Applifier/unity-ads-demo/README.md

 1. Open the scene named _StartMenu_ located under _SpaceAds_ in the **Project** window
 2. Press the **Play** button to run the game in Editor.

-**Note:** Ads shown in Editor are only placeholders, and Everyplay is only functional when running on device.
+**Note:** Ads shown in Editor are only static placeholders; video ads will only appear on device.
+Everyplay is also only functional when running on device.

 ## How It Works